marcorad/joint-n-d-scattering/README.md

 # Joint Wavelet Scattering
 Separable wavelet scattering Implementation with Pytorch, similar to Kymatio implementations.
 This implementation only performs Fourier Convolutions.
+Direct computation may be faster, but is left for future work.

 Results for MNIST and MedMNIST3D are used to benchmark the feature-extraction capabilities of this transform.
+Four different hyperspectral images (HSIs) are evaluated.

+To run these scripts, an NVidia GPU is required with at least 12 GB of VRAM.
+At least 32 GB of RAM is required.
+You may not be able to run some of these scripts without code modification if there hardware requirements are not met.

+Data pagination is left for future work.

+You may reduce the batch size of joint scattering computations if you don't have enough VRAM.

 ## MNIST
-mnist_clf_nn.py is the classification experiment used in the paper. mnist_clf.py repeats one of the original 2D scattering experiments with LDA, in which SWS is slightly worse (as expected, from separable filters).
+mnist_clf.py is the classification experiment used in the paper. mnist_clf.py repeats one of the original 2D scattering experiments with LDA, in which joint scattering is slightly worse (as expected, from separable filters).
 Difference when using a NN is negligible.
+The TeX table of results is roughly produced in the mnist-results folder.

 ## MedMNIST3D

-Run medmnist3d_features.py before medmnist_clf.py to repeat benchmark experiment.
+Run medmnist_clf.py to repeat experiment (results may vary slightly due to randomness).
 The original benchmarks are present in medmnist3d_benchmark.txt.
+Features are cached in the medmnist3d-feats folder, which must be produced by running the medmnist3d_features.py script.

 ## HSI

-Run medmnist3d_features.py before medmnist_clf.py to repeat benchmark experiment.
-The original benchmarks are present in medmnist3d_benchmark.txt.
+Run hsi_clf_lda.py to repeat the experiment, which utilises regularised LDA and a basic gridsearch for filter bank parameter optimisation.
+Depending on your hardware, it may take a while.
+Results are cached in the hsi-results/ folder.